perfidiousscript/greeter/README.md

 the template values in the text box would be cool also generating multiple

 greetings from an array could be useful.
+This app could pretty easily be

+converted to a GUI-less API with the addition of a few lines to the controllers.